Artifact Catalog, White Springs Site (22IT537) 1979-1986

 Landowner(s): US Army Corps of Engineers, Mobile District

-Repository(s): Cobb Institute of Archaeology, University of Mississippi
+Repository(s): Cobb Institute of Archaeology, Mississippi State University

 Prepared By(s): Veterans Curation Program

 Submitted To(s): US Army Corps of Engineers, Mobile District

 General Note: These digital materials were processed by the Veterans Curation Program (VCP).
 Included in this tDAR project are the artifact catalog, finding aid, original investigation report, oversized material spreadsheet, photographic material spreadsheet, select archival photographs, select artifact photographs, and scanned asset key.
 Additional digital materials held by the VCP include: additional artifact photographs, archives database, box inventory, box labels, burial site information, calendars, correspondence, daily activity summaries, document folder listing, initial data collection, laboratory forms, maps, notes, oversized document labels, photo records, progress reports, records removal sheets, sketches, task reports, and trench profiles.
 For additional information on these materials, refer to the finding aid.